samsonasik/Naming/README.md

    - consecutive `.` characters
    - consecutive `-` characters
    - consecutive `'` characters
-   - full stops not in the last word
+   - full stops not in the last of each word

 Usage with zend-form instance: